Block Storage - Guides

 NoteOur newer NVMe Block Storage solution is now available across most of our data centers.
 This new hardware dramatically increases the performance of Block Storage and is offered at no additional cost.
 Review the NVMe Block Storage Upgrade guide to learn more about this roll out.

-Resize a Block Storage Volume: Increase the size of a Block Storage Volume after it has been created.
+Resize a Volume: Increase the size of a Block Storage Volume after it has been created.

-Transfer a Block Storage Volume to a Different Linode: Move a Block Storage Volume to a different Linode within the same data center.
+Transfer a Volume to a Different Compute Instance: Move a Block Storage Volume to a different Compute Instance within the same data center.

 This page was originally published on